 “Through the regular development center activities like singing, games, praying together and reading the Bible, I started to realize that I could get peace from God.
 I started singing in the choir and, in my prayers, telling God to take away all that was heavy in my heart.
 People in my family where surprised by the sudden change in my behavior.”

 “I started laughing and talking to people more.
 I got so involved in my church, and my class performance improved to either the first position or second in my class.
-My sister asked me to teach her how to pray, because she wanted what had happened to me.
-She and my aunt are now born again.”
+My sister asked me to teach her how to pray, because she wanted what had happened to me.”

 “The biggest thing that happened to me, that the government would not have managed to give me, is forgiving the killers.